The Stretch Factor of Hexagon-Delaunay Triangulations: Introduction

 \section{Introduction}

 In this paper we consider the problem of computing a tight bound on the worst case stretch factor of a Delaunay triangulation.

-Given a set $P$ of points in the plane, a triangulation $T$ on $P$ is a Delaunay triangulation if no point of $P$ lies inside any {\em circle} circumscribing a triangle of $T$.\footnote{Assumes that the points are in {\em general position}, which is discussed in Section~\ref{sec:prelim}.} In this paper, we refer to Delaunay triangulations defined using the {\em circle} as $\ocircle$-Delaunay triangulations.
+Given a set $P$ of points on the plane, the Delaunay triangulation $T$ on $P$ is a plane graph such that for every pair $u,v \in P$, $(u,v)$ is an edge of $T$ if and only if there is a {\em circle} passing through $u$ and $v$ with no point of $P$ in its interior\footnote{This definition assumes that points in $P$ are in general position which we discuss in Section~\ref{sec:prelim}.}.
+In this paper, we refer to Delaunay triangulations defined using the {\em circle} as $\ocircle$-Delaunay triangulations.
 The $\ocircle$-Delaunay triangulation $T$ of $P$ is a plane subgraph of the complete, weighted Euclidean graph $\cE^P$ on $P$ in which the weight of an edge is the Euclidean distance between its endpoints.
 Graph $T$ is also a {\em spanner}, defined as a subgraph of $\cE^P$ with the property that the distance in the subgraph between any pair of points is no more than a constant multiplicative ratio of the distance in $\cE^P$ between the points.
 The constant ratio is referred to as the {\em stretch factor} (or {\em spanning ratio}) of the spanner.

 The problem of computing a tight bound on the worst case stretch factor of the $\ocircle$-Delaunay triangulation has been open for more than three decades.
 In the 1980s, when $\ocircle$-Delaunay triangulations were not known to be spanners, Chew considered related, ``easier'' structures.
-In 1986~\cite{Chew86}, Chew proved that a $\square$-Delaunay triangulation---defined using a {\em fixed-orientation square}\footnote{ Defined more precisely in Section~\ref{sec:prelim}} instead of a circle---is a spanner with stretch factor at most $\sqrt{10}$.
+In 1986~\cite{Chew86}, Chew proved that a $\square$-Delaunay triangulation---defined using a {\em fixed-orientation square} instead of a circle---is a spanner with stretch factor at most $\sqrt{10}$.
 Following this, Chew proved that the $\triangle$-Delaunay triangulation---defined using a {\em fixed-orientation equilateral triangle} --- has a stretch factor of~$2$~\cite{Chew89}.
 Significantly, this bound is tight: one can construct $\triangle$-Delaunay triangulations with stretch factor arbitrarily close to 2.
 Finally, Dobkin et al.~\cite{DFS90} showed that the $\ocircle$-Delaunay triangulation is a spanner as well.
 The bound on the stretch factor they obtained was subsequently improved by Keil and Gutwin~\cite{KG92} as shown in Table~\ref{ta:related}.
 The bound by Keil and Gutwin stood unchallenged for many years until Xia recently improved the bound to below 2~\cite{Xia13}.

 On the lower bound side, some progress has been made on bounding the worst case stretch factor of a $\ocircle$-Delaunay triangulation.
 The trivial lower bound of $\pi/2 \approx 1.5707$ has been improved to $1.5846$~\cite{BDLSV11} and then to $1.5932$~\cite{XZ11}.